yvesgurcan/gherkin-banking/README.md

 In the specs, a user represents a frontend client, the API should output the entities as JSON objects.

--   A user can create a wallet in USD (\$), GBP (£), or EUR (€)
+-   [x] A user can create a wallet in USD (\$), GBP (£), or EUR (€)
--   A user can create a card connected to one of his wallets
+-   [x] A user can create a card connected to one of his wallets
--   A user can list all his cards
+-   [x] A user can list all his cards
--   A user can list all his wallets
+-   [x] A user can list all his wallets
--   A user can load or unload money on his card from the wallet
+-   [ ] A user can load or unload money on his card from the wallet
--   A user can block or unblock a card, blocking it will unload all the money into the right wallet
+-   [x] A user can block or unblock a card
+-   [ ] Blocking a card will unload all the money into the right wallet
--   There is a master wallet per currency where we store fees from transfers (see below)
+-   [x] There is a master wallet per currency
+-   [ ] We store fees from transfers in each master wallet (see below)
--   A user can transfer money between 2 wallets in different currencies
+-   [ ] A user can transfer money between 2 wallets in different currencies
--   We take a 2.9% fee on the destination currency on this transfer
+-   [ ] We take a 2.9% fee on the destination currency on this transfer
--   This fee will go into our master wallet for the given currency
+-   [ ] This fee will go into our master wallet for the given currency
--   Of course you need to convert the amount (you can user fixer.io or any free API)
+-   [ ] Of course you need to convert the amount (you can user fixer.io or any free API)
 -   You don't need to manage users and authentication, just pass both a User-Id and a Company-Id headers with each request and use it to track the money transfers / wallets or cards ownerships.
 -   As you can't use real money, you can load the wallet directly when you create it (setting the balance property), it does not work in real life but